surenderpsm/graphical-image-manipulation/assignment4/refactoring_changes_temp.md

 - When extending the model, the only changes that are required must involve a static registration of the new command, the command class itself, and its invoking UI component in the view.
 The controller must ideally remain unchanged.
+- We also want to ensure existing code remains minimally unchanged.

 ## Known Pitfalls